USEPA/e-manifest/emanifest-py/README.md

 # eManifest

+THIS PACKAGE IS IN ALPHA RELEASE AND IS CURRENTLY FOR TESTING PURPOSES ONLY.
+IT IS NOT YET SUITABLE FOR PRODUCTION USE.

 eManifest is a Python utility wrapper for accessing the eManifest API of the US Environmental Protection Agency's RCRAInfo national electronic hazardous waste management system.

 ## Contents